PavolCu/Codewars-excercises/README.md

 (-1, 2) --> 2 (-1 + 0 + 1 + 2 = 2)
 Your function should only return a number, not the explanation about how you get that number.

+Solution5
+Complete the solution so that the function will break up camel casing, using a space between words.

+Example

+"camelCasing"  =>  "camel Casing"
+"identifier"   =>  "identifier"
+""             =>  ""